tajulafreen/Final-capstone-Frontend/README.md

 # Final-capstone-Frontend <a name="about-project"></a>

-It's an Online Doctor Reservation web application designed to provide users with the ability to reserve, view, and manage doctors and doctor appointment reservation .
+The Doctor Appointment - is an Online Doctor Reservation web application designed to provide users with the ability to reserve, view, and manage doctors and doctor appointment reservation .
 The system aims to streamline the process of finding and booking doctors from various locations

 #### Link to [Backend](https://github.com/tajulafreen/Final-capstone-Backend/pull/23)